gorse-io/docs/src/docs/concepts/evaluation.md

 ### Factorization Machine

-The factorization machines model predicts the probability that a user give positive feedbacks on an item.
+The factorization machines model predicts the probability that a user gives positive feedbacks on an item.
 Items with top probabilities are recommended to the user.
 The evaluation algorithm estimates the quality of prediction on given pairs of users and items.
-The dataset will be divided to a training dataset and a testing dataset.
-The following metrics will be calculate on the testing dataset.
+The dataset will be divided into a training dataset and a testing dataset.
+The following metrics will be calculated on the testing dataset.

 $$
 \text{precision}=\frac{tp}{tp+fp}